 A queer, Jamaican-American author and artist; represented by Chelene Knight and Samantha Haywood of Transatlantic Agency.
-His debut memoir, WHEN THEY TELL YOU TO BE GOOD, is forthcoming October 4, 2022 with Tin House.
+His debut memoir, WHEN THEY TELL YOU TO BE GOOD, which is out now with Tin House.
 He is the host of the Creative Hour Podcast and founder of Millennial Writer Life.

 When They Tell You to Be Good charts Prince Shakur’s political coming of age from closeted queer kid in a Jamaican family to radicalized adult traveler, writer, and anarchist in Obama and Trump’s America.
 Shakur journeys from France to the Philippines, South Korea, and elsewhere to discover the depths of the Black experience, and engages in deep political questions while participating in movements like Black Lives Matter and Standing Rock.
 By the end, Shakur reckons with his identity, his family’s immigration to the US before his birth, and the intergenerational impacts of patriarchal and colonial violence.